BIMSBbioinfo/pigx/README.md

 ## Summary

-PiGX scRNAseq is an analysis pipeline for preprocessing and quality control for RNA sequencing experiments.
+PiGX scRNAseq is an analysis pipeline for preprocessing and quality control for single cell RNA sequencing experiments.
-The inputs are reads files from the sequencing experiment, and a configuration file which describes the experiment.
+The inputs are read files from the sequencing experiment, and a configuration file which describes the experiment.
 It produces processed files for downstream analysis and interactive quality reports.
+The pipeline is designed to work with UMI based methods.
+It currently supports all methods which output paired adapter - read files.

 ## What does it do

-- Trim reads using trim-galore
 - Quality control reads using fastQC and multiQC
+- Automatically determines the appropriate cell number
+- Constructs the digital gene expression matrix
-- Map reads and quantify read counts per gene using STAR
+- Calculates per sample and per cell statistics
-- Estimate read counts per transcript using SALMON
-- Run differential expression analyses using DESeq2
+- Prepares a quality control report
+- Normalizes data and does dimensionallity reduction

 ## What does it output

-- QC reports
 - bam files
 - bigwig files
-- reads matrix
-- DE reports
+- UMI and read count matrices
+- Quality control report
+- SingleCellExperiment object with precalculated statistics and dimensionallity reductions

 # Install